przet/krumblr/README.md

 * Different post types (images, code snippets, embedded video, etc.)
 * Searching the contents of a blog

-You can implement as many or as few of these as you'd like.
+You can implement as many or as few of these as you'd like. **More features/ more work is not necessarily better**.
 Code quality is important, so a couple of features implemented well goes a long way.

 ## Notes